Skip to contents

 NORy,aescapement=NORy,aexp(vaFyT)HORy,aescapement=HORy,aexp(vaFyT)\begin{align} \textrm{NOR}^\textrm{escapement}_{y,a} &= \textrm{NOR}_{y,a}\exp(-v_aF^\textrm{T}_y)\\ \textrm{HOR}^\textrm{escapement}_{y,a} &= \textrm{HOR}_{y,a}\exp(-v_aF^\textrm{T}_y) \end{align}

-The abundance of natural origin spawners consists of the escapement reduced by the broodtake.
+The abundance of natural origin spawners consists of the escapement that survive migration to the spawning ground (senroutes_\textrm{enroute}) and are not removed for brood:

-The hatchery origin spawners is the escapement, reduced by the proportion phatcheryp^\textrm{hatchery} returning to the hatchery, either by swim-in facilities or direct removal.
-A second removal term premovalHOSp^\textrm{HOS}_\textrm{removal} removes fish from the spawning grounds, these animals are not available for broodtake.
+The hatchery origin spawners is the escapement that survive migration, do not return to the hatchery (either by swim-in facilities or in-river collection), and are not removed from the spawning ground (through proportion premovalHOSp^\textrm{HOS}_\textrm{removal}, these animals are not available for brood).

-HOSy,a=HORy,aescapement(1phatchery)(1premovalHOS) \textrm{HOS}_{y,a} = \textrm{HOR}^\textrm{escapement}_{y,a} (1 - p^\textrm{hatchery}) (1 - p^\textrm{HOS}_\textrm{removal})
+HOSy,a=(1phatchery)(1premovalHOS)HORy,aescapement×senroute \textrm{HOS}_{y,a} = (1 - p^\textrm{hatchery}) (1 - p^\textrm{HOS}_\textrm{removal}) \textrm{HOR}^\textrm{escapement}_{y,a} \times s_\textrm{enroute}

 Fitness effects on survival